dekelpilli/campaign4/README.md

 # Loot Rules

-### Talismans
-- Talismans contain gems with monster passives that have a chance to proc each round in combat.
-This chance scales with the CR of the gem, which can be increased by merging gems.
-- Gems contain a monster passive from a monster of CR up to the gem's limit.
-- You can obtain gems by selling talismans.
-- You can craft talismans by destroying another talisman and choosing a mod from the destroyed talisman to add to the base talisman.
-This replaces the mod on the base talisman on the equivalent slot (talismans have 3 different slots, each with different types of modifiers).
-- You may choose to trigger your gem's passive outside of combat no more than once per long rest, lasting for a minute.

-More details:
-- Gems worn by downed players are inactive.
-- The % chance to proc a gem at the start of a round is equal to 5 + the gem's CR^2.
-- Gems can be upgraded (+1 CR) by merging two gems of the same CR.
-On upgrade, the existing passive on either gems can be kept, or a choice from 3 new passives from the new CR.
-- Monsters can be swapped between gems freely, or simply removed, as long as gems never contain a passive from a monster above the CR limit.
-- After feeding a talisman into another talisman, a random non-locked enchant on the talisman is locked, meaning it cannot be replaced again.
-- Talismans sell for higher level gems if they have locked mods.

 ### Curios
-Curios can only be used to fill a receptacle with glove or armour enchantments.
+- Curios can only be used to fill a receptacle with glove or armour enchantments.
 You can only do so with exactly 4 curios.

-Curio-crafted items can be sold for a Catalyst.
+- Curio-crafted items can be sold for Catalysts.
 Catalysts can be used to improve subsequent Curio crafts, increasing their points total beyond the default 3:

 | Catalysts required | Item points |
 |--------------------|-------------|